 Considering the carefully messaged responses, the hundreds of millions of dollars at stake for a publicly traded company, and potential geopolitical consequences (especially with the current Middle Eastern climate), don’t expect the complete truth anytime soon from either party.

 What happens next in this situation is anyone’s guess.
 WWE Superstars have lost respect for Vince McMahon during this situation and plenty of them are never going back to Saudi Arabia.
-This is very complicated situation and we’re just getting started with our coverage right here at Ringside News.
+This is a very complicated situation and we’re just getting started with our coverage right here at Ringside News.